Collection: Trail Running Sunglasses

 Trail Running sunglasses mirrored lens orange neon color

 Trail running epitomizes the essence of fully immersing oneself in nature.
-It's a comprehensive discipline that takes place outside the confines of asphalt or traditional athletics tracks.
-On a technical level, it not only engages the leg muscles but also challenges the upper body of the athlete.
+It’s a comprehensive discipline that takes place outside the confines of asphalt or traditional athletic tracks.
+On a technical level, it engages not only the leg muscles but also challenges the upper body of the athlete.

 From a mental standpoint, trail running demands preparation, caution, and sound judgment.
 While it's commonly associated with mountainous terrain, all that's needed is a natural trail away from urban landscapes.

-During ascents, a mix of running and walking is typical, with technical poles sometimes used for support on steep or uneven terrain.
-Descent, however, demands heightened caution.
-Precision in foot placement and body positioning is crucial, with weight distribution towards the forefoot to absorb ground impact effectively.
+During ascents, a mix of running and walking is typical, with trekking poles sometimes used for support on steep or uneven terrain.
+Descents, however, demand heightened caution.
+Precision in foot placement and body positioning is crucial, with weight distribution towards the forefoot to effectively absorb ground impact.

 Woman trail running glasses mirrored lens orange color